The Santa Cruz Model H

 Starting at the beginning, early in 1978. . .

-This was not supposed to be a Nick Lucas reissue, although the idea in the first place was to make an improved version of the old Nick Lucas, which was a 00-size guitar with a deep box and the wallop of a dreadnought.
-At the time I first pitched this idea to SCGC, in 1978, Gibson was down for the count and the model had been extinct in the wild for over 40 years.
-My favorites had all been 12-fret ones but, preferring a longer scale, I ultimately designed the guitar around the 12-fret bridge placement and the longer scale.
-The result turned out to be a 13-fret guitar.
-The extra body depth colors the sound in a different way.
-I pitched this--and the model F--to SCGC in 1978 and they went for both of them.
+This was not supposed to be a Nick Lucas reissue, although my initial idea was to make an improved version of the old Nick Lucas, which was a 00-size guitar with a deep box and the wallop of a dreadnought.
+At the time I first pitched this idea to my pals at SCGC, in 1978, Gibson was down for the count and the model had been extinct in the wild for over 40 years.
+I proposed this—and the model F, based on the Gibson J-185, another extinct guitar—to SCGC in 1978 (when it was still a 3-way partnership: Richard Hoover, Bruce Ross and Bill Davis) and they went for both of them.
 At the time they were only building 14-fret dreadnoughts.

 Three were built on this model early that year.

-• All three of those were from a mold that came out a tad too small.
+• All three of those were from a mold that had come out a tad too small.
 After some consideration, I balked and a new mold was made and we started over from scratch with H-4, which I also kept.
-The original three were from 1978, and the second batch hatched from spring into early summer of 1979.
+The original three were from 1978, and the second batch hatched gradually from spring into early summer of 1979.

-The next six from 1979 that I was involved with, H-4 and sporadic numbers up to H-13, were all made in different materials:
+The next six from 1979 that I was involved with, H-4 and sporadic numbers up to H-13 (the serial number, not the current model name), were all made in different materials:

 • koa/spruce